how to install tag manager in wordpress

 While that sounds fairly simple, the different tags and triggers you’ll have to add to set those things up can get really complicated, and the tutorials are rather long.

-An Easier Way to Set Up Advanced Tracking
+An Easier Way to Set Up Advanced WordPress Tracking

 While Google Tag Manager is a powerful tool (and we’ll talk about how to set it up in a moment), it’s not the best for beginners and has a pretty big learning curve.
 Luckily, there’s an easier alternative to setting up many of the tracking features you might use it for in WordPress.

 With MonsterInsights, you can set up advanced tracking and get features like eCommerce tracking, link and button click tracking, form conversion tracking, scroll tracking, and much more out of the box.
-Simply turn them on with a few clicks rather than go through a complicated Tag Manager setup.
+You can even track Google Ads conversions on an eCommerce website without having to touch any code.
+Simply turn on these features with a few clicks in MonsterInsights rather than go through a complicated Tag Manager setup.

-Now, we’ll cover both how to add Google Tag Manager to WordPress and show you how MonsterInsights automates tracking.
+Now, we’ll cover both how to add Google Tag Manager to WordPress with MonsterInsights and show you how to install GTM without MonsterInsights.
 You can click the links below to jump ahead to any section you’re interested in:

-Set Up Advanced GTM Tracking the Easy Way
+Set Up Advanced Tracking in WordPress the Easy Way

 MonsterInsights is the best alternative to Google Tag Manager.
 It’s easier to use, and you don’t have to spend hours learning how to use It.